CesarPabloDominguezPrieto/cesarpablodominguezprieto.github.io/README.md

 I am passionate about climbing, which allows me to connect with nature (or with plastic holds in climbing gyms when the weather is bad).

 I also enjoy learning new languages and reading.
 I am comfortable working in English, French, and Italian, and I am a native speaker of Spanish and Galician.
-Recently, I have started learning German, embarking on a new adventure.
+Recently, I have started learning German.